Trade Forex Trading

 4. Linear weighted moving average

-The difference between these 4 Indices moving averages is the weight assigned in to the most recent price data.
+The distinction among these four indices' moving averages lies in the weighting given to the most current price data.

 Simple MA - SMA Indicator

-Index SMA indicator applies equal weight to the Indices data used to calculate the simple moving average & is calculated by adding/summing up the price periods of a Indices trade chart & this value is then divided by the number of such price periods.
-For example Index simple moving average 10, adds the price data for the last 10 price periods and divides them by 10.
+The Index SMA is a technical tool that gives equal importance to the data from the indices when figuring out the simple moving average.
+It works by adding up the prices from a chart for a set period and then dividing that total by the number of price periods.
+For instance, if you're looking at the Index simple moving average for 10, you would add up the price data from the last 10 price bars and divide that sum by 10.

 Exponential MA - EMA Indicator